tetrateio/training/modules/install/cluster/gcp.md

 Kubernetes Cluster Access
 ===

-For this training we'll be using a Kubernetes cluster in GKE that we control in cloud shell.
-We will provide credentials and a cluster name that you can use.
+For this, we'll be using a Kubernetes cluster in GKE that we control in cloud shell.
+We'll provide credentials and a cluster name that you can use.

 Log in to [Cloud Shell](https://ssh.cloud.google.com/cloudshell/editor) with the provided credentials.